Francklin2/RTKLIB_Touchscreen_GUI/README.md

 Look a the Beta version in Branch, some new features and some bugs to solve before release:

-- new pages in the wiki : tips and tools, test resulst by the ENG students
+- new pages in the wiki : tips and tools, test results by the ENG students
 - added save position option, you are able to save several point with choosen timing
 - added 8 custom configuration files to the original preset
-- added you can edit edit most of the RTKlib parameter for the custom config
+- added you can edit edit most of the RTKlib parameter with the gui for the 8 custom config
-- new bug : position button crash the software
+- new bug : position button gives less position information than before
-- new bug : a keyboard appears when you save position option, click ok and saved parameters are good anyway
 - new bug : return button in edit interface may crash the software, alway lauch a configuration you edited then stop to avoid that

 # Material : To build this project you will need :